Exercise & Arthritis

 It is important to be aware of any changes in your arthritis symptoms such as periods of more joint pain and stiffness.
 You may need more rest and less exercise during these times.

 The best place to exercise is a personal choice.
-Some people prefer to exercise in the comfort, convenience and privacy of their own home with an exercise DVD or video such as the Arthritis Foundation’s Take Control with Exercise DVD.
+Some people prefer to exercise in the comfort, convenience, and privacy of their own home with an exercise video such as the Arthritis Foundation’s Take Control with Exercise.
 Others enjoy the social aspect of getting out of the house and attending a class or gym in the community.
 A community-based program offers greater options than exercising at home and, for some people, the support and guidance offered by an instructor or fitness trainer provides the needed motivation to stick with a program.

 Starting a regular exercise program can be very challenging.
 Understanding the benefits of exercise for people with arthritis and having the support and guidance from your rheumatologist will help.
 Physical and occupational therapists can suggest exercises that are safe and customized to your specific needs, teach you how to monitor your body’s response to exercise, and modify your exercise routine as needed.